ericpahl/hearingapp/README.txt

 Tapping Schedule Test will take the user to a view which allows them to schedule a test for a future date.
 Entering a date in the date picker and pressing Schedule Test will create an all-day event called HearMe Test on the date picked in the device’s native calendar.
 Tapping Open Calendar will open the device’s native calendar to the day of the most recently scheduled test, or today if no test has been scheduled.
+There will be a list of tests scheduled in the future.
+Tapping one of these will open the calendar on the day of the test.
 The user can return to the main menu by tapping the home icon.

 2. Supported Devices